diazale/gt-dimred/README.md

 PC data for the UKBB was provided to me so I didn't generate it myself.
 PC data for the HRS (and HRS/1KGP data) was generated in PLINK.
 Work done on the 1KGP data can be found in another repo: https://github.com/diazale/1KGP_dimred

+This HRS code is quite messy - this is because we worked with several subsets of the data and had to use proxies for ethnicities.
+While it works, it involves bouncing around different parts of it.

+The UKBB code can be run in a straightforward manner provided you already have the data.

+The code for generating UMAP projections is in /scripts.